MicrosoftDocs/architecture-center/docs/vm/vm-baseline-content.md

 - **Software licensing**.
 Larger VMs can handle more workload, potentially reducing the number of software licenses required.
 - **Maintenance time**: Managing fewer, larger VMs can reduce operational costs.
 - **Load balancing**: Fewer VMs can result in lower costs for load balancing.
-For example, in this architecture tere are multiple layers of load balancing, such as an Application Gateway at the front and an internal load balancer in the middle.
+For example, in this architecture there are multiple layers of load balancing, such as an Application Gateway at the front and an internal load balancer in the middle.
 Load balancing costs would increase if higher number of instances need to be managed.
 - **Storage**.
-In case of stateful applications, more instances need more attached managed disks, increasing cost of storage.
+If there is stateful applications, more instances need more attached managed disks, increasing cost of storage.

 > Refer to Well-Architected Framework: [CO:12 - Recommendations for optimizing scaling costs](/azure/well-architected/cost-optimization/optimize-scaling-costs).

 ## Next steps